-Whenever a trade occurs on Synthetix.Exchange, there is a waiting period (currently 3 minutes).
+Whenever a trade occurs on Synthetix.Exchange, there is a waiting period (usually 3 minutes but changed to 10mins as of August 13, 2020).
 During this waiting period, users cannot exchange, transfer, or burn the Synth they have just traded into.
 This waiting period gives the oracles enough time to check the difference between the initial price and the new price — in other words, they check to see if a trade was affected by a lag in price updates.

 If a trade was affected, then the trader either owes Synths (reclamation) or is owed Synths (rebate), and must either pay or be paid these Synths.
 Therefore, the next time they exchange, transfer, or burn that Synth, the